UK Destinations 2019 - Stirling & Glasgow, Scotland

 We two couples are flying separately from the US, meeting in Dublin, Ireland, about mid-day, on a Sunday.
 We'll head into the City for a few hours of touring, getting an early dinner and then its early to bed because the following morning we have a 7 am flight to Glasgow, Scotland, where our 16 day road journey begins.

 From the Glasgow Airport, you pop right onto the freeway.
 Stirling Castle & the Wallace Monument, only 20 miles away, are our main destinations today.

-On the way we'll drop off our luggage at the B&B in West Plean, and then we'll have a short drive to a the Springkerse Park & Ride, with a very short bus ride to center city, or we can walk it and in fact, a popular breakfast place is on the way.
+On the way there we'll drop off our luggage at our B&B, in Plean, and then it is a short drive to the Springkerse Park & Ride, with a very short bus ride to center city.

 |Stirling Castle from below||historical gateway to the Highlands||interior spaces|

 After leaving the castle, it's only a short drive from the P&R to the William Wallace Monument, a solemn place.

 Sir William Wallace was a Scottish Knight who briefly became a legendary hero during Scotland's struggle for independence from England.
 In 1297, King Edward I invaded Scotland, and Wallace's rag-tag army, made up of Scots highlanders and lowlanders, fighting for rule by a Scottish King, overpowered a larger & better equipped English force at the Battle of Stirling Bridge.
 It was a complete rout and a demoralizing defeat for the English.

 The narrowness of the bridge and the deep bogs surrounding it doomed the English.
 Really bad tactics, on the English side, lead to a slaughter.